 Fresno Grizzlies Game Notes vs Rancho Cucamonga

-Tonight, we have our Mental Health Awareness Night and Friday Night Fireworks.
-Tomorrow, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!
+Tonight, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!

 The Grizzlies and Quakes continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Brayan Castillo and Quakes RHP Ben Casparius are the probable starters.
+Grizzlies RHP Victor Juarez and Quakes LHP Maddux Bruns are the probable starters.
 I have attached the roster/game notes.

-MENTAL HEALTH AWARENESS: Tonight is Mental Health Awareness Night at Chukchansi Park.
-To commemorate the event, the Grizzlies will be wearing specialty black/green jerseys, socks, belts and wristbands (lime green is the official color of mental health awareness) for the game.
-The team will also promote the cause throughout the month to help draw awareness.
-This year's theme is around hope.
-We hope that everyone can speak more openly about struggles around our social, mental, and emotional wellness and support each other through those challenges.
-We want to continue to normalize the topic and having a mental health night at the ballpark is a way to try and get past the stigma which prevented us from sharing our challenges, fearful of being rejected and hesitant in getting help.
+BUSY SATURDAY AT CHUKCHANSI PARK: There will be a lot happening tonight at Chukchansi Park as the Grizzlies and Quakes continue their six-game series.
+First, it is Christian Fellowship Night with a pregame concert by Riley Clemmons.
+Gates open at 4:30 pm with the concert starting at 5 pm.
+This is presented by Van-G Logistics.
+Second, it is Community Outreach Night presented by Chukchansi Gold Resort and Casino.
+Come check out all the amazing booths throughout the concourse and learn more about our community.
+Finally, the Grizzlies will celebrate the 20th anniversary of the Fresno Falcons winning the Taylor Cup Championship.
+The Grizzlies will take the field in exclusive, blue tribute jerseys before they are signed and auctioned off with proceeds benefitting the Central California Blood Center.
+The Falcons became a charter member of the West Coast Hockey League in 1995 and remained a member throughout the league's eight-year existence.
+Their most memorable season as part of the WCHL came in 2001-2002, after starting the year 8-24, the Falcons found their mojo and turned their season around.
+The team finished just over .500 (33-31-0-8) and skated their way to the league's Taylor Cup championship, defeating the Idaho Steelheads in the finals.

 THE SINGLE-A DODGERS ARE IN TOWN: The Fresno Grizzlies and Rancho Cucamonga Quakes (Dodgers Single-A affiliate) continue their six-game series tonight at Chukchansi Park.
 This is the first of two meetings between the clubs and the only regular season series in downtown Fresno.
 Last season, the Grizzlies and Quakes only played each other six times, all in Fresno.
 The Grizzlies won four of the six games, including an epic 10-9 comeback, walk-off win on July 3rd.